 The word ‘maroon’ means fugitive or run-away and in Jamaica these group of people are descended from runaway slaves who established free communities in the mountainous interior of Jamaica during slavery.
 Jamaica was captured by the British in 1655.
 It was captured from the Spanish colonists who fled the island leaving behind a large number of African slaves.
 The slaves did not allow themselves to be re-enslaved by the British so they escaped into the hilly mountainous regions of the island living amongst the Tainos who were the original natives of the island.

-The maroons are very important to our Jamaican history because it shows the resilience of our people and our fighting spirit that came with us all the way through the middle passage.
-Knowing that we were born as free people, possibly kings and queens from whence we came, the fight to keep our individual spirits alive becomes even more important.
-While other slaves who came through the same middle passage and deployed in other countries accepted their fate, those in Jamaica did not.
-Although we are loved by many, there are those who criticize us because we are natural warriors but this has been with us since and before the middle passage.
+The maroons are very important to our Jamaican history because it shows the resilience of our people and our fighting spirit that came with us all the way through the middle passage, all the way from Africa.
+Knowing that we were born as free people, possibly Kings and Queens from whence we came, the fight to keep our individual spirits alive becomes even more important.
+While other slaves who came through the same middle passage and were deployed in other countries accepted their fate, those in Jamaica did not.
+Although we are loved by many, there are those who criticize us because we are natural warriors but this has been with us since and before we were captured and taken from our home land.
 The maroons rebelled against colonialism, against enslavement, against discrimination and against racism.
 They preferred death over slavery and they used every inch of the fighting spirit that God gave to them to release themselves out of bondage.
 Because the maroons came from Africa and were used to the chaotic mountains, ridges, ravines and crevices which was the geographical structure of Jamaica it was easier for them to flee.
 The white men could not endure those rigid areas and so defeat was imminent for them.

 Out of Many One People…..Jamaicas Moto